caroso1222/carlos-roso-gatsby/content/blog/remote-work-book-journal/index.md

 <div class="divider"></div>

+## Fri Apr 17

+Wrote my first newsletter EVER.
+It's done but it's scheduled to launch next monday.
+Also, finally achieved **100 subscribers** in my newsletter!
+Time to move fast and ship.
+My next goal is not to get +100 more but, instead, to ship the Cracking the Toptal Interview guide.

 ## Thu Apr 16

 I published a new blog post to [Dev.to](https://dev.to/caroso1222/please-stop-doing-this-in-your-resume-2mga) which landed me 20 more subscribers.
 Not bad.
 I need to keep consistency.
 I also wrote a plan to start sending out my newsletter early next week.
 It will have the first draft of the Cracking the Toptal Interview guide.